 AVT 2263 Commercial Pilot Flight Lab - Airplane Single Engine

 Prepares students with the aeronautical knowledge, skills and experience necessary to meet the requirements for a Federal Aviation Administration (FAA) Commercial Pilot Certificate with an Airplane Category and Single Engine Land Class Rating.
 The course is conducted under 14 CFR Part 141.
 Topics include familiarization with the complex training aircraft, commercial flight maneuvers, simulated emergency procedures, maximum performance takeoff and landing procedures and extended cross-country flight operations.
-Course Performance Standards require 120 hours of flight time, 100% completion of the course syllabus requirements.
+Course Performance Standards require 120 hours of flight time and 100% completion of the course syllabus requirements.
 Additional fees including a course fee and a flight lab fee as well as other out-of-pocket expenses apply.
-Contact the Department for the current lab fee.
+Contact the Department for the current listing of these fees and expenses.
 Nine lab hours per week.
 Additional flights outside of the scheduled weekly lab hours are required for course completion.

 Division: Science, Mathematics and Engineering